wagtail/docker-wagtail-develop/README.md

 git pull --all
 ```

-## Contributing to Willow

-You can use the same setup to contribute to Willow.
+You can use the same steps to contribute to any of the dependencies installed in `./libs`.
-You simply do the same operations to fork the Willow project and point your local copy of Willow to your fork.
+By default, `django-modelcluster` and `Willow` are checked out from `git` into this folder.

 ## See also